Parylene Optical Properties

 Sean Clancy, Ph.D. | September 3, 2020

-With Parylene conformal coatings, you always have a clear and accurate view.
+With Parylene you always have a clear and accurate view due to Parylene optical properties.
 Although the Parylene deposition process begins with white to off-white dimer powder, the result is a transparent coating that retains clarity and color throughout your product’s lifecycle.

-Across myriad industries, Parylene coatings are used when optical qualities are critical to product applications.
-Optical lenses, fiber optic components, electro-optical components, and optical sensors are frequently coated with Parylene for protection from the environment.
+Across myriad industries, Parylene is used when optical qualities are critical to product applications.
+Optical lenses, fiber optic components, electro-optical components, and optical sensors are frequently coated with this thin polymeric film for protection from the environment.

 Parylene has excellent transmission and, conversely, low optical absorption in the visible and near-infrared regions of the electromagnetic spectrum, which ensures desirable performance in these regions.

 Parylene’s transparent protection is particularly beneficial for light-emitting devices, as the colors of the emitted light and device efficiency are not affected.
 Therefore, Parylene proves useful for optical devices, cameras, and LED lights exposed to challenging outdoor environments.

 Read about how HZO helped partner PRISMVIEW reduce LED module weight by 10%.